pat31477/Code-Refractor/README.md

 Condensed in to groups on lines 87-89, 95-97, 103-105, 112-114, 124-126, and 131-133

-I left comments on both the HTML and CSS pages to show the changes I made.
+I left comments on both the HTML and CSS pages to show the changes I made

 ​
 All files have been uploaded to the github repository(see link below) and the application has been deployed to a live url using github pages (see link below)

-The application should load with no issues or errors.
+The application should load with no issues or errors

 ​
-![refactored website demo] (assets/demo-horiseon-website.jpg) ​
+![refactored website demo] (assets/demo-horiseon-website.jpg)

+​
-[github pages site] https://pat31477.github.io/Code-Refractor/ ​
+[github pages site] https://pat31477.github.io/Code-Refractor/

+​
 [github repo site] https://github.com/pat31477/Code-Refractor

 Completed in collaboration with: